 What should I wear?

-Clothes that you don’t mind getting messy with arts and paints!

-Whatever you feel comfortable and confident in!
-As it is transitioning from summer to autumn, and it may be warm outside, so light clothing is a good option.
-Air-conditioning or fans will be on inside the venues, so you might want a layer of clothing in the event it gets cool.
+Clothes that you don’t mind getting messy with arts and paints, and whatever you feel comfortable in!
+Air-conditioning or fans will be on inside the venues if it is warm outside, so you might want a layer of clothing in the event it gets cool.

 Will remote participation be available for the workshops?